Luke Payne: Lakeside Lightning (2009–2012)

-2009 season: SBL Championship and Grand Final MVP
+2009 season: SBL championship and grand final MVP

 Coming out of college, Payne had some European teams interested in him but received no offers, so he landed in Australia's second-tier division, joining the Lakeside Lightning of the State Basketball League (SBL) for the 2009 season.
 He played well upon arrival and quickly grew a target on his back.
 He led the league in scoring for most of the season and guided the Lightning to the minor premiership with a 22–4 record.
 He went on to lead the Lightning through to the SBL Grand Final, where behind Payne's 29 points, Lakeside defeated the Perry Lakes Hawks 85–77 to win the championship.
-Payne was subsequently named Grand Final MVP, and earned SBL All-Star Five honors alongside teammate Jarrad Prue.
+Payne was subsequently named grand final MVP and earned SBL All-Star Five honors.

 2010 season: Another grand final appearance

-Payne returned to the Lightning in 2010 and ranked second on the team and fourth in the league with 22.8 points per game during the regular season.
+Payne returned to the Lightning for the 2010 SBL season and ranked second on the team and fourth in the league with 22.8 points per game during the regular season.
 He once again helped the Lightning win the minor premiership with a 21–5 record and guided them through to their second straight SBL Grand Final.
 However, despite Payne top-scoring for Lakeside with 22 points, the Lightning were defeated 107–96 by the Willetton Tigers.